sumedhchilak/InstagramAutomation/README.md

 - Commenting (Work in Progress)
 - Direct Messages (Work in Progress)
 - Editing Profile Information (Work in Progress)
-- SPECIAL FEATURE: Unfollowing those who do not follow you (Work in Progress)
+- SPECIAL FEATURE: Unfollowing those who do not follow you back (Work in Progress)